Updated: June 17, 2026

 A well-defined project scope keeps the project on track and ensures all deliverables are turned in on time, within budget, and up to your expectations.
 The level of detail on your project scope statement is directly linked to the complexity of your project.
 Either way, it should consist of three major parts, including project justification, main deliverables, and project objectives.

-A scope statement also provides a detailed outline of all aspects of a project, including timelines, key stakeholders, constraints, and other key elements of the process.
+A scope statement also provides a detailed outline of all aspects of a project, including timelines, key stakeholders, constraints, and other key elements of the SaaS development workflow.

 Architecture design